 Due to the richness of the town’s history, geography and customs, Loíza tends to be a popular tourist destination and weekend go-to spot.
 From festivals to locally-owned chinchorros (food kiosks to hang out and eat native fried delicacies) to incredible beaches, it has an array of characteristics that make it distinctly unique to the rest of the municipalities.

 Among the festivals that encapsulate Boricua heritage and Loíza’s spiritual traditions are the Fiestas Patronales de Santiago Apóstol (Saint James Festival), the week-long July celebration that features the iconic vejigantes (bat-like caricatures with paper-mâché masks and vibrantly colored dresses) in parades and processions.

 The town also harbors an archaeological site called María de la Cruz Cave Historical Park, with remains dating back to 4000 BC.

 Although Loíza is rich in culture and has been home to some of the most prominent figures in the Island’s history, it’s also one of the poorest municipalities with over 50% of the population living under the poverty line.
-The history of racism towards loiceños has led to the stigmatization of its people, traditions, and identity.
+The history of racism towards loiceños has led to stigmatizing its people, traditions, and identity.

-Some of the community-led groups that have done incredible work aiding communities, dismantling decades of oppression and inequity, and empowering the population are what have strengthened Loíza’s communities.
+Some of the community-led groups that have done incredible work aiding communities, dismantling decades of oppression and inequity, and empowering the population have strengthened Loíza’s communities.